Around 500,000 Trucking Accidents Occur Annually in the U.S., Read These Truck Accident Prevention Tips

 3. Be mindful of what you say

-Immediately after the accident and during your claim process, you need to make sure that you don’t say anything that can come back to haunt you.
+According to Blumenshine Law Group, immediately after the accident and during your claim process, you need to make sure that you don’t say anything that can come back to haunt you.
 For example, don’t make statements such as “It’s not that serious” or “It was my fault as well.”
 Such remarks can seriously affect your claim’s credibility.